 2. Scalable SaaS Customer Acquisition

-As you might have learned the hard way, hiring a B2B marketing agency that does not focus on SaaS specifically may help your company with a tailored B2B marketing strategy and resources to execute on those objectives.
+As you might have learned the hard way, hiring a B2B SaaS marketing agency that does not focus on SaaS specifically may help your company with a tailored B2B SaaS marketing strategy and resources to execute on those objectives.
 However, without a specialty in SaaS platforms, they won’t be able to help you be successful with SaaS lead generation, SaaS customer acquisition, and SaaS client engagement.

 If you want to do things right, cookie-cutter tactics are not the right approach.
 While you may see some success using these ‘one-size-fits-all’ solutions, you won’t have a clear idea of what is working and what isn’t.
 You need a strategy that allows you to see exactly where your leads are coming from and what engagement tools are converting them into customers.